pez2001/razer_chroma_drivers/README.md

  - Ubuntu fixes by Brad Murmz (pulled)
  - Default Keyboard profiles by Mathieu Okuyama (manual merge)

-## Donations (in Euros)

-Goal 1 (66/66)  [Completed]:

- All donations go towards buying a Razer Firefly Led-Mousepad (no driver written yet/easy to incorporate)

- - Reward:  Sound driven example effect(Spectrum based).

-Stretch Goal 1 (166 of 166):

-Buying a Razer Tartarus (also no driver written yet)

- - Reward:  Packaging for major distributions (debian based,redhat based,tar balls)

-Stretch Goal 2 (213 of 333):
- Buying a Razer Deathstalker Utimate (no driver too)
- - Reward:  A gtk based GUI (simple , something to build upon further).

- - All goals contain the linux driver for the respective device as reward also.

 Thank you for all donations i really appreciate it!